fstark/blog/content/blog/macflim-xcmd/macflim-xcmd.md

 {% image "public/Models.gif", "A cinemagraph" %}

-To get proper cinemagraphs, the flim needs to end on exactly the same image it started, to enable a seamless looping.
+If we want to be able to continue playing from the begining, without any intervening "refresh", the flim needs to end pixel-precise with the same image it started on, because macflim only encodes differences between successive images.
+So, cinemagraphs are another reason why we can't start from black.

+``flimmaker`` now has an option to append the first frame at the end of the flim until the encoding stabilize to a pixel-perfect representation.

 ## Work